xzChill/frankenphp/docs/config.md

 RUN cp $PHP_INI_DIR/php.ini-production $PHP_INI_DIR/php.ini
 ```

+The static binary will look for a `php.ini` file in the current working directory,
+in `/lib/` as well as [the other standard locations](https://www.php.net/manual/en/configuration.file.php).

 ## Caddyfile Config

 To register the FrankenPHP executor, the `frankenphp` [global option](https://caddyserver.com/docs/caddyfile/concepts#global-options) must be set, then the `php_server` or the `php` [HTTP directives](https://caddyserver.com/docs/caddyfile/concepts#directives) may be used within the site blocks to serve your PHP app.